(3 votes, average: 5.00 out of 5)

 Read this installation guide till the end to learn every step and command needed to install an SSL certificate on CentOS.
 From the prerequisites for the installation procedure to testing the installation, learn everything here.

 Generating a CSR (Certificate Signing Request) is much like a necessity as you need to send it to the Certificate Authority (CA) when applying for an SSL certificate.
-Not only does a CSR comprise all updated details about your organization or website, but it also consists of the private key.
+Not only does a CSR comprises all updated details about your organization or website, but it also consists of the private key.
 Use our free CSR Generator tool to create the CSR and Private Key.

 Run this command to check if it’s installed or not.